Pancolitis, also called ulcerative colitis, is a long-term disease that affects the colon.

-These symptoms can vary from mild to severe, with the condition of being unpredictable.
-The symptoms may worsen and then disappear (known as remission) for months or even years.
+These symptoms can vary from mild to severe, with unpredictable conditions.
+The symptoms may worsen and disappear (known as remission) for months or even years.

-Currently there is no cure for ulcerative colitis or pancolitis so the goal of treatment is to relieve symptoms and prevent the reappearance of symptoms during remission (maintenance therapy).
+Currently, there is no cure for ulcerative colitis or pancolitis, so treatment aims to relieve symptoms and prevent the reappearance of symptoms during remission (maintenance therapy).

 Medications such as Aminosalicylates and Corticosteroids (steroid medications) are used to relieve symptoms.

-A complication needs treatment in the hospital since there is a possibility of serious consequences in its development.
+A complication needs treatment in the hospital since severe consequences in its development are possible.

 What causes pancolitis?

 Pancolitis is known as an autoimmune disease.
-This means that the immune system – the body’s defense against infection – goes wrong in some way and attacks against healthy tissue occur.
+This means that the immune system – the body’s defense against infection – goes wrong somehow, and attacks against healthy tissue occur.

-Exactly what causes the immune system to behave in this way is unclear.
-Most experts believe that a combination of genetic and environmental factors may be responsible.
+Precisely what causes the immune system to behave in this way is unclear.
+Most experts believe that genetic and environmental factors may be responsible.

-Inflammation of the bile ducts (ducts that carry bile from the liver) is called primary sclerosing cholangitis and can cause symptoms such as itchy skin and fatigue.
-The gases can also get trapped in the colon, causing it to swell, this is known as the Toxic Megacolon and requires emergency treatment, as it can be life-threatening.
+Inflammation of the bile ducts (ducts that carry bile from the liver) is called primary sclerosing cholangitis and can cause itchy skin and fatigue.
+The gases can also get trapped in the colon, causing it to swell; this is known as the Toxic Megacolon and requires emergency treatment, as it can be life-threatening.